 We are reducing the number of elective surgeries, non-emergency procedures and clinic visits we provide in order to prioritize services during the evolving COVID-19 pandemic.

+It is still very important that you go to your tests and treatments as scheduled.
 If you have an upcoming procedure which needs to be rescheduled, your care team will contact you.

 Appointments that are impacted have been carefully reviewed by the care team and determined to be safe for postponement.
 These appointments will be re-booked when we’re safely able to expand the number of visits to the Cancer Centre.
 If you have questions on the status of your appointment please contact your doctor’s office at the Cancer Centre.